Gainzislife/L3_T8/README.md

 # Project Management System

-A system to help a user/s keep track of all the projects which he/she/they work or worked on.
+A system to help users keep track of all the projects that their company has worked on.

 Some of the functionality:
 - Add new projects that can auto-name if needed.